tensorflow/tpu/tools/ctpu/tutorial.md

 ### Start Training ###

 The [ResNet](https://github.com/tensorflow/tpu/tree/master/models/official/resnet)
 model is pre-loaded on your Compute Engine VM.

+If TensorBoard has taken over your Cloud Shell tab, open another tab and run `ctpu up` in the new shell to connect to your Compute Engine VM:

-To start training ResNet-50,
+To start training ResNet-50, execute:
-execute:

 ```bash
 python /usr/share/tpu/models/official/resnet/resnet_main.py \